 Can Uber drivers have a criminal record?
 In order to pass the background check, drivers must have a “criminal record that does not include a conviction for a felony, violent crime, or sexual offense within the last seven years, among other things such as a registration on the U.S. Department of Justice National Sex Offender Public website.”
 So a person could have convictions for violent crime or sexual offenses more than seven years in the past, and still pass the Uber background check.

-Uber has an incident response team to address any urgent issues and contacts the rider and driver when an incident is reported.
+Uber has an incident response team to address any urgent issues and contacts the rider and driver when a rideshare incident or accident is reported.
 Uber also just announced that it will soon include a new emergency button that will allow passengers to call 911 from its app.

 However, in 2017 more than 8,000 drivers in Massachusetts who were pulled off the road after the state government decided to introduce more stringent screenings and reviewed the records of the 71,000 people who drove on Uber or Lyft.
 In fact, the state found that 51 of those drivers who were rejected were sex offenders, and 352 of them had been accused of incidents related to “sex, abuse and exploitation.”

 In response to one class action lawsuit, Uber stopped charging customers its “Safe Rides Fee.”
 Starting in 2014 riders were charged $1.00 for a background check and status update to be run on the Uber driver each time a rider used the app.